girst/solvitaire-mirror-of-git.gir.st/README.md

 	 - insert append_undo() in x2y() functions
 	 - to encode stack position we need to overload `f.u.n` as index.
 	   (similar for foundation: overload `f.u.n` as foundation id)
-	 - w2f(): have to encode both stock index and foundation id <-XXX don't want to add a struct field for this one case; for the time being (i.e. forever) I'm ORing waste index and (foundation id<<16). ugly but works :/
+	 - w2f(): have to encode both stock index and foundation id don't want to add a struct field for this one case; for the time being (i.e. forever) I'm ORing waste index and (foundation id<<16). ugly but works :/